ofahchouch-gh/web-app-from-scratch/README.md

 </p>

 ## To Do :construction:
-- finalize overview page of top 20 most traded crypto (8 february - 11 february, week 2 of minor)
+- update class & activity diagram (15 february - 19 february, week 2 & 3 of minor)
-- detail page of selected crypto (8 february - 11 february, week 2 of minor)
+- refactor code & code smells (15 february - 19 february, week 2 & 3 of minor)

 ## Done :construction_worker:
-- prototype overview page of top 20 most traded crypto (1 february - 4 february, week 1 of minor)
+- prototype overview page of top 20 most traded crypto (1 february - 4 february, week 1, 2 & 3 of minor)
+- detail page of selected crypto (8 february - 19 february, week 2 & 3 of minor)

 ## Installing 🔍
 To install this application enter the following into your terminal (currently works only on Linux/Mac based operating systems):